Elite Ice Hockey League

-The Elite Ice Hockey League (EIHL), sometimes referred to internationally as the British Elite League, is an ice hockey league in the United Kingdom.
+The Elite Ice Hockey League (EIHL), sometimes referred to internationally as the British Elite League or, for sponsorship reasons, the Motorpoint Elite League, is an ice hockey league in the United Kingdom.
 Formed in 2003 following the demise of the Ice Hockey Superleague, it is the highest level of ice hockey competition in the United Kingdom.

 The league operates three competitions for members; the British Championship play-offs determine the national champion for the season, following a regular season league competition for which separate champions are also crowned, and which selects and seeds the teams in the play-offs.
 Finally, a stand-alone cup competition, the Challenge Cup, is also held annually including only EIHL teams, beginning with the group stages followed by a knock-out format.
 In effect, the play-off final, regular end-of-season table and Challenge Cup final crown the British or National Champions, the EIHL League champions and the Cup champions respectively.

 The league currently consists of one division of ten teams, with representation from all four nations of the United Kingdom – the only league in any sport to do so.
 Five of the teams as of 2025 are situated in England, while the other five are spread throughout the other nations; three in Scotland, and one each in Wales and Northern Ireland.
 In twenty completed seasons the league championship has been won by five different teams, while the play-offs have crowned six different teams as national champions.